 Sally is a late bloomer.
 She doesn't start saving until age 45, but tries to make up for it by contributing \$1,000 a month at the same rate of return.
-By the age of 65 she will only have approximately \$458,294 in her retirement account-less than half of what Bob has saved.
+By the age of 65, she will only have approximately \$458,294 in her retirement account-less than half of what Bob has saved.
 Witness the power of compound interest at work.

 Now imagine that Bob can only afford to put away 4% a month due to his student loan debt and tight budget.
 Assuming the same rate of return over 43 years and a 2% employer match, he will have approximately \$540,515 at retirement.
-Overall, Bob contributed \$103,200 compared to Sally's \$240,000.2 approximately \$540,515 at retirement.
-Overall, Bob contributed \$103,200 compared to Sally's \$240,000.2 This example is for illustrative purposes only.
+Overall, Bob contributed \$103,200 compared to Sally's \$240,000.2

+This example is for illustrative purposes only.
 Increase in inflation is not factored in.
+Individual results will vary.

+\$600/month

+\$1000/ month

+BOB SALLY AGE 22 AGE 45 \$500,000

-Individual's results will vary. \$500,000 \$1000/month \$600/month 5% RATE OF RETURN AGE 65 RETIREMENT The bottom line is that the earlier you start, the faster you BOB SALLY can reach your saving goals.
-AGE 22 AGE 45 TIP: Don't be discouraged by a slow start.
+The bottom line is that the earlier you start, the faster you can reach your saving goals.

+TIP: Don't be discouraged by a slow start.
 The true magic of compound interest might not kick in until you've been saving for a decade or more.
+Use the Rule of 72 to forecast the time it will take to double your money with the help of compound interest.